 Market Risk.
 The market values of the Fund's investments, and therefore the value of the Fund's shares, will go up and down, sometimes rapidly or unpredictably.
 Market risk may affect a single issuer, industry or section of the economy, or it may affect the market as a whole.
 The value of the Fund's investments may go up or down due to general market conditions which are not specifically related to the particular issuer, such as real or perceived adverse economic conditions, changes in the general outlook for revenues or corporate earnings, changes in interest or currency rates, regional or global instability, or adverse investor sentiment generally.
 The value of the Fund's investments may also go up or down due to factors that affect an individual issuer or a particular industry or sector, such as changes in production costs and competitive conditions within an industry.
-In addition, natural or environmental disasters, widespread disease or other public health issues, war, acts of terrorism or other events may have a significant impact on the value of the Fund's investments, as well as the financial markets and global economy generally.
-Such circumstances may also impact the ability of the Adviser to effectively implement the Fund's investment strategy.
 Individual stock prices tend to go up and down more dramatically than those of certain other types of investments, such as bonds.
 During a general downturn in the financial markets, multiple asset classes may decline in value.
 When markets perform well, there can be no assurance that specific investments held by the Fund will rise in value.

-Small- and Mid-Capitalization Companies Risks.
-Investing in securities of small and mid-capitalization companies involves greater risk than customarily is associated with investing in larger, more established companies.
-Stocks of small- and mid-capitalization companies tend to be more vulnerable to changing market conditions, may have little or no operating history or track record of success, and may have more limited product lines and markets, less experienced management and fewer financial resources than larger companies.
+Mid-Capitalization Companies Risk.
+Investing in securities of mid-capitalization companies involves greater risk than customarily is associated with investing in larger, more established companies.
+Securities of mid-capitalization companies tend to be more vulnerable to changing market conditions and may have more limited product lines and markets, less experienced management and fewer financial resources than larger companies.
 These companies' securities may be more volatile and less liquid than those of more established companies.
 These securities may have returns that vary, sometimes significantly, from the overall securities market.